Confessionalism (politics): Governmental structure

-Netherlands
+Political parties

+In some countries there are political parties whose main ideology is based on a religion, such as Christian democratic parties and Islamic political parties.

 In the politics of the Netherlands the term "confessionalism" refers to any political ideology based on religion.
 A traditional norm in society, extending to many facets of cultural life, termed pillarisation.
 Dutch parties usually labelled as confessionalist are the Christian Union and the Reformed Political Party, both exclusively Protestant.
-Less often seen as confessionalist is the Christian Democratic Appeal which has also several Muslims among its elected officials, and does not make mention of God in their stated core principles or their 2012 election platform, only mentioning their Christian roots.